moisespr123/GridcoinSnapshotGenerator/README.md

 -The software must likely is not installed in C:\Program Files\7-zip.
 Please install it to that directory

 *I get the message "GridcoinResearch.exe could not be found.
 Please launch the wallet manually"
--The walled is not installed in either "C:\Program Files (x86)\GridcoinResearch\" or "C:\Program Files\GridcoinResearch\".
+-The wallet is not installed in either "C:\Program Files (x86)\GridcoinResearch\" or "C:\Program Files\GridcoinResearch\".
 The software looks for these 2 paths to launch the wallet once the compression finishes.